-RSU Senate was elected at the Constituent Assembly on 23 September 2021.
+The new RSU Senate was elected at the Constituent Assembly on 23 September 2021.
 Its first working session took place on 12 October 2021.

 RSU Convent of Councillors is an advisory institution whose principal task is to advise the RSU Senate and the rector on matters pertaining to the university’s development strategy.
 The members of the Convent of Councillors are elected for the term of three years in an open vote by the RSU Senate.
 Considering the traditions of the university, the status of a councillor is regarded an expression of honour towards the elected members.
 The meetings of the Convent are chaired by the Convent’s chairperson appointed by the Senate.

 - To advise the Senate and the rector on matters pertaining to the university’s affairs which fall within the area of authority of the members of the Convent;

 - To provide an opinion on the university’s strategy, internal draft regulations and other draft documents;